-Judging Interview
+Conference Judging

-Projects at the county level are evaluated by presenting the project for an interview with the project expert.
-During the judging process, the expert will ask the individual 4-H'er pertinent questions about his/her project.
+Projects at the county level are judged using conference judging.
+During the judging process, the judge will ask the individual 4-H'er pertinent questions about his/her project.
 4-H'ers should be knowledgeable about the project, be prepared to talk about goals and objectives, and be able to describe the process used to produce the exhibit.

 Judging is a learning experience from which you can learn what you did well and how you can improve in the future.
 An exhibit does not measure all that you have learned, but it is an example of what you have done.
-Remember to listen carefully to the project expert so that you can accept constructive criticism and learn from it.
-Remember that expert's comments can be helpful, but they are only one person's evaluation.
-See "Project Guidelines" section for more information on judging.
+Remember to listen carefully to the judge so that you can accept constructive criticism and learn from it.
+Remember that judge's comments can be helpful, but they are only one person's evaluation.
+See "Project Guidelines" section for more information on Conference Judging.